Written by

 Doing the Same Thing and Expecting Different Results

-No one does that.
-Except in healthcare.
+No one does that except in healthcare.

 It bears repeating: When considering the potential impact of spatial analytics as a measurable driver in improving healthcare outcomes, it’s important to remember the stakes at play here if we don’t change the status quo with respect to implementing location intelligence.